-- To care for a newborn child: - For the placement of a child with the employee for adoption or foster care; - To care for a spouse, child, parent, of the employee who has a serious health condition; or - Because of the employee's own serious health condition.
+- To care for a newborn child within one (1) year of birth; - For the placement of a child with the employee for adoption or foster care; - To care for a spouse, child, parent, of the employee who has a serious health condition; or - Because of the employee's own serious health condition. - any qualifying exigency arising out of the fact that the employee's spouse, son, daughter, or parent is a covered military member on "covered active duty;" or - O Twenty-six workweeks of leave during a single 12-month period to care for a covered servicemember with a serious injury or illness if the eligible employee is the servicemember's spouse, son, daughter, parent, or next of kin (military caregiver leave).